 After a TID is created, the municipality may extend the TID's life in several ways.
+There is no DOR fee for a TID extension.
 Review the Extensions web page for sample resolutions and more detailed information.

 Extension types:

 1) Affordable housing extension (sec.
 66.1105(6)(g), Wis.
 Stats.)